sixpack/sixpack/README.rst

     $ curl http://localhost:5000/participate?experiment=button_color&alternatives=red&alternatives=blue&force=red&client_id=12345678-1234-5678-1234-567812345678

 In this example, red will always be returned.
-This is used for testing only.
+This is used for testing only, and no participation will be recorded.

+``traffic_dist`` (optional) sixpack allows for limiting experiments to a subset of traffic.
+You can pass the percentage of traffic you'd like to expose the test to as a whole number here. (``?traffic_dist=10`` for 10%)

 Response
 --------